Subgroups generated by two Dehn twists on a nonorientable surface: Curves in the neighborhood of

-Recall that we assumed that $c$ winds around $b$, hence $r_A$ and $r_B$ contain arcs of $c$ which are parallel to $b$.
-This means that $c_A$ either crosses $a$ in $r_A$ or $c_A$ turns in $r_A$ in the direction of $p$ and after running parallel to $p$, $c$ must turn and cross $a$ -- in fact it can not turn towards $p$ and can not cross $r_B$ since $r_B$ contains an arc of $c$ parallel to $b$ (Figure \ref{r12}).
+Recall that we assumed that $c$ winds around $b$.
+Hence, $r_A$ and $r_B$ contain arcs of $c$ that are parallel to $b$.
+Therefore, $c_A$ either crosses $a$ in $r_A$ or $c_A$ turns in $r_A$ in the direction of $p$, and after running parallel to $p$, $c$ must turn and cross $a$ in $r_B$.
+In fact, $c$ cannot turn towards $p$ and it cannot cross $r_B$ because $r_B$ contains an arc of $c$ parallel to $b$ (Figure \ref{r12}(i)).

-Similar analysis applied to $c_B$ shows that the arc of $c\cap N_a$ containing $c_B$ must intersect $a$ -- it can do it in $r_B$ or it can do it after running parallel to $p$.
-But this implies that $c$ and $a$ form a bigon, which is a contradiction. \end{proof} Let $c\in {\cal C}$ and $p$ be one of the arcs of $c\cap N_a$.
-There are 4 different possible configurations of $p$ (see Figure \ref{r13}), we refer to them as types~A--D.